opengitorg/openmr-git-course/_episodes/06-community_plus.md

 (purge the repository) using `git filter-branch`.

 Removing files from the repository may be useful not only when the files contain sensitive data.
-Another case may be if you commited a large file in your local repository.
+Another case may be if you committed a large file in your local repository.
 Essentially, by default, there are no limitations on the size of files you can commit.
 However, there may be (and quite likely there will be) limits on the size of the files you can push to remote repositories (GitHub allows for max 100MB).
-You may encounter an annoying situation when you commited a large file locally and then kept on working making local commits but not pushing.
+You may encounter an annoying situation when you committed a large file locally and then kept on working making local commits but not pushing.
 Finally, you decide to push to GitHub (or elsewhere remote) and you can't because the file is too big.
 Using `git rm` won't help because you are pushing since the last pushed commit and that means in between there is a commit with the large problematic file.
-To recover from this you will have to purge your large file from the repo (or switch to a different remote repo provider that allows for large files).
+To recover from this you will have to purge your large file from the repository (or switch to a different remote repository provider that allows for large files).

 Again, as always with Git **before** you execute the above, make sure you know